PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ### Preparing the attack
-The first result that turned up was an exploit from Sleepya [Microsoft Windows 7/2008 R2 - 'EternalBlue' SMB Remote Code Execution (MS17-010) ](https://www.exploit-db.com/exploits/42031), while google pointed me to [worawit/MS17-010](https://github.com/worawit/MS17-010/).
-On further inspection they looked to be the same exploit however the worawit link provided shellcode that could be used as the basis for a payload.
+The first result that turned up was an exploit from Sleepya [Microsoft Windows 7/2008 R2 - 'EternalBlue' SMB Remote Code Execution (MS17-010) ](https://www.exploit-db.com/exploits/42031), whereas google pointed me to [worawit/MS17-010](https://github.com/worawit/MS17-010/).
+Upon further inspection, they looked to like the same exploit, but the worawit link provided shellcode that could be used as the basis for a payload.

-Looking further at the [eternalblue_kshellcode_x64.asm shellcode](https://github.com/worawit/MS17-010/blob/master/shellcode/eternalblue_kshellcode_x64.asm), it looked like the shellcode expected a user payload to be appended to the end of the binary both of which still needed to be prepared.
+Looking deeper into the [eternalblue_kshellcode_x64.asm shellcode](https://github.com/worawit/MS17-010/blob/master/shellcode/eternalblue_kshellcode_x64.asm), it looked like the shellcode expected a user payload to be appended to the end of the binary both of which still needed to be prepared.

 ```asm
 userland_start: